~ The German Hard RocK and Heavy Metal Guide ~

 Band-info:

-MP originally stands for Metal Priests and indeed, the lads from Witten that are active consistently since the mid 80's, delivered the archetypical german Heavy Metal sound and would well have had the format to appear in the Gama releases catalogue either.
+MP originally stands for METAL PRIESTS and indeed, the lads from Witten that are active consistently since the mid 80's, delivered the archetypical german Heavy Metal sound and would well have had the format to appear in the Gama releases catalogue either.
 But the Step Records label has been quicker to sign these guys and published all of their three 80's vinyls under their own banner.
-On the "Get it now" album Michael Link had replaced Thomas Schneider on the drums and on "Show down" from 1988 Sesamy B. took Schneiders part either, while also with Uwe Ulm a second guitarist completed the line up.
-The debut offers classic Metal sounding like a cross of mid 80's Accept and Gravestone/Grave Digger, and on "Get it now" (1987) & "Show down" (1988) MP in a way continued that mainly midpaced rocking style, though the sound got slightly more modern, and sometimes I feel reminded of bands like Steeler or Railway.
+MP was founded by the trio Thomas Zeller (bass, vocals), Andreas Wolk (guitar) and Thomas Schneider (drums), who all three previously had been playing together in the band ROTOR.
+As it seems ROTOR’s direction wasn’t really up their alley, so they decided to form their own band MP instead.
+Being from Witten apparently helped the guys, since Peter Josefus of the local Franz K. studio took care of the trio and produced a Demo for them, that gained interest by the EMI, who sent them back to studio immediately to produce the album "Bursting out".
+On the second "Get it now" album Michael Link (ex-TRON/LADY/INFERNO) had replaced Thomas Schneider on the drums and on "Show down" from 1988 Sesamy B. took Schneiders part either, while also with Uwe Ulm a second guitarist completed the line up.
+The debut offers classic Metal sounding like a cross of mid 80's ACCEPT and GRAVESTONE/GRAVE DIGGER, and on "Get it now" (1987) & "Show down" (1988) MP in a way continued that mainly midpaced rocking style, though the sound got slightly more modern, and sometimes one feels reminded of bands like STEELER or RAILWAY.
 Shortly after the "Show down" album release in autumn '88, Uwe Ulm (guitar) and Rüdiger Föll (drums) got introduced to fill the empty rows of MP.
-The following year Rüdiger and Andreas left the band to form Central Power Unit, but after a longer absence the one remaining original member Thomas Zeller returned with a new team (Jens Ribow - guitar, ex-Beatifix/Scarecrow, Uwe Ulm - guitar, Roland Dresel - bass, Chris Weller - keyboard), Bernd Schussele - drums) and album ("Melting point") in 1992 to hold the Metal flag higher than ever, and once again striked back with classic 80's Metal sound.
-But "Melting point" should remain MP's last studio album, though the band is still active.
+Former drummer Michael Link (drums) would join SEPARATE REALITY during 1991.
+The following year 1989, Rüdiger Föll and Andreas Wolk left the band to form the CENTRAL POWER UNIT, but after a longer absence the one remaining original member Thomas Zeller returned with a new team (Jens Ribow - guitar, ex-BEATIFIX/SCARECROW, Uwe Ulm - guitar, Roland Dresel - bass, Chris Weller - keyboard), Bernd Schussele - drums) and album ("Melting point") in 1992 to hold the Metal flag higher than ever to once again striked back with classic 80's Metal sound.
+Particially some of the drum parts had been played by ex-SEX ATTACK Christophe Hoffmann as well.
+But "Melting point" should remain MP's last studio album, though the band is still active it seems.
+Thomas Zeller was also involved in the project INFERNO in 1986.
+However, it remains questionable to what extent he pushed it forward in the end.
+As things stand, he only made it to a sampler contribution in 1986.
+Besides INFERNO, he had also played bass guitar in the AOR band LADY during that time and prior to that in TRON, where Michael Link was the drummer in all of the 3 bands as well.

 Discography: